 Tim Jacobson joined the Habitat team in fall of 2016 as Director of Human Resources.
 In this role, Tim heads up the development and execution of the HR strategic plan through the key functions of people, policy, and process.
 He holds a Masters in Counseling and Psychological Services and is a certified HR professional through the Society for Human Resource Management (SHRM).
 Prior to joining Habitat, Tim spent 8 years in various HR capacities with Target Corporation and Urban Homeworks.
 Tim lives in New Brighton with his wife and their two daughters.

-Ryan has worked with nonprofit organizations for over 11 years.
-He started with Twin Cities Habitat in September 2016 as the Controller and is very excited about making an impact with the community through this role.
-He has previously worked with two large CPA firms, performing nonprofit audits and other financial engagements throughout the Twin Cities and Southern California.
+Ryan started with Twin Cities Habitat in September 2016 as the Controller and thoroughly enjoys the challenges in trying to improve on our community’s housing needs and make them work financially.
+The first few years have flown by for him with all of TCHFH’s programmatic advances and the accompanying financial complexities.
+He previously worked with two large CPA firms, performing nonprofit audits and other financial engagements throughout the Twin Cities and Southern California.
 Ryan earned his undergraduate degree in Accounting from Azusa Pacific University and is a licensed CPA.
-He is married to Laura and they have three sweet little children.
-Ryan spends his free time with them, playing soccer, camping and at church activities.
+He has three great children that keep him busy, along with partaking in hobbies like soccer, camping, and sending fantasy football emails.